Stacks Image 1507

 • Strategic planning contexts involving multiple AI systems operating alongside human decision-makers.

-These examples are used to demonstrate how interaction patterns described by exotic team dynamics may manifest in practice.[8]
+These examples are used to demonstrate how interaction patterns described by "exotic team dynamics" may manifest in practice.[8]
 The examples are not exhaustive.

 Additional Perspectives